Andy Lyons (Irish footballer): Youth career

-A native of Naas, County Kildare, Lyons originally played with Dublin club St Joseph's Boys until July 2016 when he signed for League of Ireland club Bray Wanderers under-17 side, although a month later he signed for the under-17 side of Bohemians in August 2016.
-2017, and 2018, saw Lyons help his side to back to back League of Ireland U19 Division wins, an Enda McGuill Cup win in 2018, while he also featured in the UEFA Youth League against Midtjylland in 2018 and PAOK in 2019.
+A native of Naas, County Kildare, Lyons originally played with Dublin club St Joseph's Boys until July 2016, when he signed for League of Ireland club Bray Wanderers under-17 side, although a month later he signed for the under-17 side of Bohemians.
+In 2017 and 2018, Lyons helped his club to back-to-back League of Ireland U19 Division wins, an Enda McGuill Cup win in 2018, while he also featured in the UEFA Youth League against Midtjylland in 2018 and PAOK in 2019.
 He was named League of Ireland U19 Division Player of the Year during his time with the club's under-19 team.

 Bohemians

-Lyons was an unused substitute in 3 league fixtures during the 2017 season.
+Lyons was an unused substitute in three league fixtures during the 2017 season.
 He made his debut in senior football on 5 June 2018 in a 3–1 defeat away to Dundalk in the Leinster Senior Cup.

-Lyons scored the first goal of his senior career on 16 September 2019 in a 2–0 win over Crumlin United in the Quarter Final of the FAI Cup at Richmond Park.
-At the end of the 2020 season he was named in the PFAI Team of the Year by his fellow professionals.
+Lyons scored the first goal of his senior career on 16 September 2019 in a 2–0 win over Crumlin United in the quarter-final of the FAI Cup at Richmond Park.
+At the end of the 2020 season, he was named in the PFAI Team of the Year by his fellow professionals.
 He signed a new one-year contract with the club on 25 January 2021.

 Shamrock Rovers

 Lyons signed a multi-year contract with rivals Shamrock Rovers on 24 January 2022.
 In doing so, he moved from a part-time contract with Bohemians to a full-time contract with Rovers.
-Lyons scored the first European goal of his career on 25 August 2022 in a 1–0 win over Hungarian side Ferencváros in a UEFA Europa League Playoff Round tie at Tallaght Stadium.
-On 6 September 2022, he was named League of Ireland Player of the Month for August 2022.
+Lyons scored the first European goal of his career on 25 August 2022 in a 1–0 win over Hungarian side Ferencváros in a UEFA Europa League playoff round tie at Tallaght Stadium.
+On 6 September 2022, he was named League of Ireland Player of the Month for the previous month.
 Lyons was named the PFAI Players' Young Player of the Year for the 2022 season.

 Blackpool

-On 29 August 2022, it was announced that Lyons would join EFL Championship club Blackpool in January 2023 on a three-and-a-half-year deal for an fee believed to be in the region of £300,000 plus add-ons.
+On 29 August 2022, it was announced that Lyons would join EFL Championship club Blackpool in January 2023 on a three-and-a-half-year deal, for a fee believed to be in the region of £300,000 plus add-ons.
 He made his debut for the club on 7 January 2023, playing the full 90 minutes in a 4–1 win over Premier League side Nottingham Forest in the FA Cup.
 He scored his first goal for the club on 7 February 2023 in a 2–2 draw with Huddersfield Town at Bloomfield Road.
+In February 2024, Lyons suffered a serious knee injury, ruling him out for an extended period.